webmakaka/jsdev.org/website/02-env/01-browser/01-chrome.md

 ### Disable caching in Chrome Developer Tools

-Developer Tools (Ctrl + Shift + I) > Menu icon (the 3 vertical dots) > Settings > Preferences > scroll down the list to “Network section” and you’ll see the “Disable cache” while DevTools is open
+Developer Tools (Ctrl + Shift + I) > Menu icon (3 vertical dots) > Settings > Preferences > scroll down the list to “Network section” and you’ll see the “Disable cache” while DevTools is open

 <br/>